We can help you learn the beautiful techniques of kiln-fired stained glass painting:

 The problem is, while some of it’s inspiring, it won’t do what you need it to.

-Namely, videos like you those won’t change how you understand and use your paint.
+Videos like those won’t change how you understand and use your paint.

-That’s why our first course tackles something which seems un-sellable: how you mix your paint.
+That’s why the first course tackles something which seems un-sellable: how you mix your paint.

 Who’d spend three hours learning that?